Connect with us

 New York-based Political Action Committee Vote Mama has endorsed Mississippi Democratic candidate for Attorney General Greta Martin.

-Vote Mama touts itself as the first PAC in the country dedicated to increasing the political power of Democratic moms by disrupting the that hold women back through direct financial support, mentorship, and endorsements.
+Vote Mama touts itself as the first PAC in the country dedicated to increasing the political power of Democratic moms by disrupting the systems that hold women back through direct financial support, mentorship, and endorsements.
 Since launching in 2019, Vote Mama claims it has helped more than 400 Democratic moms run for office.

 The PAC’s endorsement of Martin is largely due to her support for abortion.
 Liuba Grechen Shirley, Vote Mama Founder and CEO, said as much in a statement announcing Martin’s endorsement.